 Mobile app attribution is the process of connecting the install of a mobile app and the user's activities inside the app to the marketing campaign that led to the installation.

 Singular makes these connections by matching an ad view or ad click that happens on a mobile device to the install (or, more precisely, the first session) of a mobile app on that same device.

 There are three types of events that Singular helps you track:

-Set up Singular for your Business
+Set up Singular

 Integrate the SDK/S2S

-Singular has SDK versions for iOS, Android, Unity, and React, as well as for websites, and a server-to-server integration option.
+Singular has SDK versions for iOS, Android, Unity, Flutter, and React, as well as for websites, kids' apps, and a server-to-server integration option.

 To test your integration, you will run your app on a test device and trigger user events.
-Use the SDK Console within the Singular web app to ensure the SDK is reporting events to Singular servers properly.
+Use the Testing Console in the Singular platform to ensure the SDK is reporting events to Singular servers properly.

-Set up Apple Search Ads
+Apple Search Ads

 Set up a data connector for each of your network partners: